 Dating is supposed to be fun, and what’s more fun than having a couple drinks while playing arcade games?
 This fun-filled date is a surefire way to break the ice and see if your new love interest can tap into their childlike qualities to have a good time.
 And if they can’t?
 There’s booze to get you through.

-Watch new releases under the stars and take advantage of the Montalbán rooftop's beautiful city view at Rooftop Film Club.
-You don't even need to bring your own blanket or camping chair—RFC provides you with a comfy lawn chair, as well as blankets on request for the ultimate cozy evening.
+Watch new releases under the stars and take advantage of LEVEL and the Montalbán rooftop’s beautiful city views at Rooftop Cinema Club.
+You don’t even need to bring your own blanket or camping chair—RFC provides you with a comfy lawn chair, as well as blankets on request for the ultimate cozy evening.
 Get there early to grab dinner and drinks for a full date-night experience.

 With 80-degree days year-round, Angelenos can enjoy SoCal’s beautiful beaches from January to December.
 Whether you go to Manhattan Beach to play volleyball, rent beach cruisers to ride along the Venice Beach Boardwalk, or plan a picnic at sunset in Malibu, there are plenty of ways to use SoCal’s beaches as the perfect first-date landscape.

 Whether you hike up to it during the day or drive to it at night to see the stars, the Griffith Observatory makes for a romantic location for first dates.
 Look out at the city below—which often makes for interesting conversations—sit through the observatory show, or test each other’s astronomy knowledge.
 Whatever you do here, it makes for a fun day and as romantic or casual as you want.